xandermacha/TechCatalyst_DE_2025_pub/Activities/Week 4/SQL/SQL Drills/SQL Drills 1.md

 #### **5. Average Order Prices**

-Calculate the average total order price for each customer.
-Display the customer key (`c_custkey`) and the corresponding average order price.
+Show the customer name and order price for **every order** that contained the part with `p_partkey = 5`.
+It is expected to see the same customer multiple times if they placed multiple qualifying orders

 #### **6. Customer and Nation Information**